 This version of the Fairwork principles for gig work was released in June 2019.
 These principles were used in the 2020 ratings for South Africa, Germany and India.

 *Correction (20/04/2022): The wording of the summary statement of Principle 1 was changed to clarify that the principle asks for a wage floor to be guaranteed by the platform.

 Principle 1: Fair Pay

-1.1 - Pays at least the local minimum wage (one point)
+1.1 - Guarantees workers earn at least the local minimum wage (one point)

 Irrespective of the employment status of the worker, workers earn at least a local minimum wage, or there is a policy which requires payment above this level.

 The threshold for 1.1 is based on the level for a local minimum wage.
 Workers on the platform must earn more than the minimum wage rate in their working time, and this can be evidenced by either:

 - A policy that guarantees the workers receive at least the local minimum wage in their active hours; or

 - The provision of transaction data or summary statistics.

 In the case of (b), the platform is asked to submit a weekly earnings table that averages worker earnings and worker hours for any three-month period over the previous twelve months.